awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### Allow a User to Change Information About Build Projects<a name="customer-managed-policies-example-update-project"></a>

-The following example policy statement allows a user to change information about build projects with any name but only in the `us-east-2` region for account `123456789012` and using only the specified AWS CodeBuild service role:
+The following example policy statement allows a user to change information about build projects with any name but only in the `us-east-2` Region for account `123456789012` and only using the specified AWS CodeBuild service role:

 ```
 {